 The typical application is to power-cycle a crashed computer.
 As long as the control application running on the the computer contacts the device on a regular basis, the power stays on.
 If, for some reason, the application stops contacting the device, the power is cut for a short time.
 This causes the computer to reboot.

 The integration of this watchdog into existing solutions is easy, thanks to the fact that it does not require any device driver.
 The watchdog timer can be reset either using a command line, or using a simple function call to the Yoctopuce library.
 The Yoctopuce library is available in for most programming languages, in source code form.

 You can also use this device as a cheap solid-state relay.
-Please note that this device is not insulated: the output and the USB share the same ground.
+Please note that this device is not isolated: the output and the USB share the same ground.

 USB cables and enclosures to be ordered separately.

 Since this device is powered by USB 5V